inometa/HINTS_Cancer_Project/README.md

 # Methodology- Tentative

-In this study, we wish to use machine learning ~~-based classification~~ models/algorithms to study cancer occurrence in the US population.
-We have narrowed down to 21 features out of 370 features that we wish to study and think will provide meaningful associations to occurence of cancer.
+In this study, we wish to use machine learning models/algorithms to study cancer occurrence in the US population.
+We have narrowed down to 21 features out of 370 features that we wish to study and think will provide meaningful associations to the occurrence of cancer.
 We will select the top 15 features from this list based on feature selection and feature ranking.
-We will compare the performance of our selected variables to multiple sets of randomly selected 15 variables for performamce.
-After the list of predictors is finalized we will supervised learning model to develop predictive modelling and examine its performance.
+We will compare the performance of our selected variables to multiple sets of randomly selected 15 variables for performance.
+After the list of predictors is finalized, we will use supervised learning models to develop predictive modeling and examine its performance.

 # Dataset descriptives
 We will use survey data collected during the second cycle of HINTS 4 from October 2012 through January 2013.
 This includes responses collected from 3630 individuals living across multiple regions of the US.
 The sampling frame of addresses, provided by Marketing Systems Group (MSG), was grouped into three strata: 1) addresses in areas with high concentrations of minority population; 2) addresses in areas with low concentrations of minority population; 3) addresses located in counties comprising Central Appalachia regardless of minority population.
 For more details about the project, please visit-https://hints.cancer.gov.

 ## Problem description-Tentative
 1. We wish to investigate the relationship between cancer incidence and three key factors:
-  - demographics including age, gender, income and geography
+  - demographics including age, gender, income, and geography
   - the utilization of health information technology, including the Internet and tablets, for cancer-related education and
   - medical history
-2. Which fetaures best predict the outcome of cancer based on classificstion models ?
+2. Which features best predict the outcome of cancer based on classification models?
-3. What is the models performace ?
+3. What is the model performance?

-~~2.
-How does exposure to cancer-related health information online influence health behaviors, such as diet and exercise
-3. How does access to health information technology impact the frequency of cancer screenings?
-Particularly, how does access to health information affect the frequency of breast cancer screening among patients aged 40 to 75?~~

 ## Potential Stakeholders
 Individuals suffering from cancer and their families, as well as cancer-free individuals.
 Results from the study can guide individuals suffering from cancer to better manage their health, as well as cancer-free individuals to engage in their health management by the use of health information technology.
 The results will also guide physicians and other healthcare providers.